 The District Digest email newsletter and emails directly to families and staff are the district's electronic communications about school and district news and activities, as well as emergency communication, such as school closings.
 To subscribe, visit www. d41.org and submit your email address in the space provided.
-In addition, information is posted on the district website and official social media pages such as facebook, instagram and twitter.
+In addition, information is posted on the district website and official social media pages.
 For urgent communication, a robo call voice message is sent out when necessary.